Careers in Finance: Investment Consulting Jobs

 Operating largely under the radar, investment consultants help money managers perform for their clients.
-Applying their industry-specific knowledge and experience they help millions of employees reach their retirement goals, help companies operate efficiently and reduce the risk for retirement plan sponsors.
+Professionals in investment consulting jobs apply their industry-specific knowledge and experience to help millions of employees reach their retirement goals, help companies operate efficiently and reduce the risk for retirement plan sponsors.

 What is Investment Consulting?

 Investment consulting (a.k.a. investment management consulting or management consulting) is the business of providing advice to clients in the form of advisory and investment management services.
-Operating outside of their clients, they are third party advisors.
+Operating outside of their clients, professionals in investment consulting jobs are third party advisors.
 But as any consultant will tell you, sometimes projects for a specific client can last years.

 Who Uses Investment Consultants?

 Corporations also utilize the services of investment consultants.
-Offerings include implementing an employee benefit package, aiding a corporate retirement plan sponsor, human resource management, executive compensation and M&A advisory services.3
+Offerings include implementing an employee benefits package, aiding a corporate retirement plan sponsor, human resource management, executive compensation and M&A advisory services.3

 Why Use Investment Consultants?